ompkhairnar/Social-Media-Clone/README.md

 ### 12. `SocialMediaClientInterface.java`
 - **Description**:
-  This interface defines the core operations for the social media client.
-It provides the structure for user authentication, sending and receiving messages, and managing the client's connection to the server.
+  This interface provides the structure for user authentication, sending and receiving messages, and managing the client's connection to the server.

 - **Functionality**:
   - `userLogin(String username, String password)`: Authenticates the user with the server using the provided credentials.